frederic-perez/AmE-dictionary/data/dictionary.md

 __acrimonious__ _adj_ :three::hammer:
 __acrimony__ _n_ :three: Bitterness or ill feeling. _Syn_ bitterness, rancour, resentment
 __acrophobia__
+__act on__ _phr v_ To take action as a result of advice, information, etc. _There is little chance the senate will act on the invasion._
 __act up__ _phr v_ To behave badly or strangely.
 __ACT__ A college entrance exam, competitor to the SAT.
 __activate__ _v_ _Gonzalez was activated from the disabled list._